Tantra

 The goal of erotic tantra is not solely focused on achieving orgasm or sexual pleasure, but rather on expanding consciousness, cultivating intimacy, and experiencing spiritual ecstasy.
 It emphasizes mindfulness, presence, and the exploration of pleasure in a conscious and intentional way.

-It is important to note that erotic tantra is a personal and spiritual practice that can be explored individually as well as with a partner, and it's primary focus is on personal growth, body awareness, self-discovery and expanding consciousness.
+It is important to note that erotic tantra is a personal and spiritual practice that can be explored individually, as well as with a partner, and its primary focus is on body awareness, self-discovery, personal growth and expanding consciousness.

 What Are Some

-Tantric techniques are practices aimed at deepening connection between partners.
+Tantric techniques are practices aimed at deepening connection between each other and partners.

 Sound: Increased expression to elevate emotional expression and enjoyment.